Federal Deposit Insurance

 This information is intended to be used for reference only.
 It is not legal, tax or accounting advice, and it is not intended to provide answers to insurance coverage questions related to specific account circumstances.
 This information is not a recommendation to take any or all of the steps described here.
 The decision to add joint owners or beneficiaries to an account should be made carefully and based on factors specific to your situation, not just deposit insurance considerations.
 Please consult a legal, tax or accounting professional for advice in those areas.

 FDIC deposit insurance covers certain deposit products, such as checking and savings accounts, money market deposit accounts, and certificates of deposit.
-Prepaid cards are covered by deposit insurance if certain FDIC requirements are met.
+(External) Prepaid cards are covered by deposit insurance if certain FDIC requirements are met.

 Non-deposit investment products are not insured by the FDIC, even if they were purchased from an insured bank.
 These include: